Does 26 January Hurt or Offend?

 To Feel Offended is to Feel Important

 It is questionable on the grounds that many Aboriginal people are quite happy calling 26 January Australia Day and celebrating it.
 How have they escaped being offended?
-I can assure you that Jacinta Price, myself, and our families are not the only Aboriginal people who will be happily celebrating Australia Day this year.
+I can assure you that I am not the only person with Aboriginal ancestry who will be happily celebrating Australia Day this year (see update).
 So are we to believe that Australia Day celebrations on 26 January somehow magically travel through the air and choose to offend some Aboriginal people and not offend other Aboriginal people?
 A more plausible explanation is that people choose offence.
 Why would they choose offence?
 Quite simply because to be offended is to feel important.
 The celebration never offends anyone.
 People choose offence.
 Quite simply, offence is always taken and never given.
 The offence resides in the person - not in the date or the celebration on that date -and is just waiting for an excuse to express itself.